Consensys/eth-lightwallet/README.md

 // generate a new BIP32 12-word seed
 var secretSeed = lightwallet.keystore.generateRandomSeed();

-// the seed is stored encrypted by a user-defined password var password = prompt('Enter password for encryption', 'password');
+// the seed is stored encrypted by a user-defined password and salt. var password = prompt('Enter password for encryption', 'password');
-var salt = 'accountSpecificSalt' // Salt is optional but recommended. lightwallet.keystore.deriveKeyFromPassword(password, function (err, pwDerivedKey, salt) {
+var salt = lightwallet.keystore.generateSalt(); // You can also provide your own salt.

-// If providing an optional salt, the `hdPathString` is required.
+// If you do not provide a salt, it defaults to 'lightwalletSalt' for backwards-compatibility. lightwallet.keystore.deriveKeyFromPassword(password, salt, function (err, pwDerivedKey) {

-// This is the default value you can provide when using a salt: var hdPathString = "m/0'/0'/0'";
+// This is the default recommended hdPathString value. var hdPathString = "m/0'/0'/0'";
-var ks = new lightwallet.keystore(secretSeed, pwDerivedKey, hdPathString, salt);
+// When specifying a salt, the hdPathString is required. var ks = new lightwallet.keystore(secretSeed, pwDerivedKey, hdPathString, salt);

 // generate five new address/private key pairs